Once-eased US economic sanctions against Iran back in effect

 "They've got to behave like a normal country.
 That's the ask.
 It's pretty simple," said Pompeo, en route Sunday from a three-nation trip to Southeast Asia.

-He said that "there's no evidence today of a change in their behavior," and in the meantime "we're going to enforce the sanctions."
+He said that "there's no evidence today of a change in their behaviour," and in the meantime "we're going to enforce the sanctions."

-Associated Press writers Nasser Karimi in Tehran and Ian Deitch in Jerusalem contributed.